Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/README.md

 behaviors when females are not present.
-In my lab we are studying what influences the intensity of these behaviors, specifically we have found that male-male drosophila courtship behaviors become more frequent when the intensity of white light is increased.
-We have observed this by placing male drosophila in flat ‘areas’ in which the courtship behaviors (specifically the wing extension, chasing, and chaining behaviors) are observed and the frequency of these behaviors is noted.
+In my lab we are studying what influences the intensity of these behaviors, specifically we have found that male-male drosophila courtship behaviors become more frequent when the intensity of white light is increased with the most courtship behavior occuring at 17,000 lux.
+We have observed this by placing male drosophila in flat ‘arenas’ in which the courtship behaviors (specifically the wing extension, chasing, and chaining behaviors) are observed and the frequency of these behaviors is noted.
 We are able to use LED lighting that can be made more or less intense to then observe the frequency of behavior.
 A control